 So we have talked about the importance of wearing a wrist guard, why should we get a pair of snowboarding gloves with wrist protection?
 As I mentioned in my other article about tips for first-time snowboarders, it is always a good idea for us to bring less to the mountain, having a pair of snowboard protection gloves can save some room for putting your necessity like chocolate bars, lipsticks and less chance of losing them.

-Snowboarding Gloves with Wrist Protection: What to Consider?
+Best Snowboard Gloves with Wrist Guard: What to Consider?

 Removable Wrist Guards